dhuss42/ft_irc/progress.md

 # File to track progress for inception project and to list the next to dos

 ## To dos
-[] read through subject and take notes of all the new concepts [] define unknown concepts and gather information
+[x] read through subject and take notes of all the new concepts [] define unknown concepts and gather information
+	[x] new functions
-[] create short test programms to understand new external functions [] reread subject with new information
+	[] create short test programms to understand new external functions [] new concepts
+[] reread subject with new information
+[] look up RFC 2810–2813 (updated IRC protocol specifications) [] create a general structure
-[] Exercise 5:
+[] divide project
-		- Mdofiy the server so that each new connection is managed by a thread
-			- within main you will need to a loop that accepts connections and creats a new thread, passing the accepted socket to the thread function

 ## ====== Day 1 == 25.06 ======
 - started reading subject (30min)